 Poverty and trauma are all too common in America’s schools.
-What's rare, is an opportunity for educators to sit an absorb first-hand from a former at-risk student who dropped out, endured a mother abusing drugs, absent father, and learning disability. and lowered expectations.
+What's rare is an opportunity for educators to sit and absorb first-hand from a former at-risk student who dropped out, endured a mother abusing drugs, absent father, and learning disability.
 In this engaging session participants will unlearn perceived fallacies about students from poverty.
-A school reflects society.
-Within a school's walls are especially vulnerable students, such as those with histories of neglect, trauma, or violence.
-Schools are well positioned to help these traumatized students.
-Although some might argue that teachers should focus solely on academics, the reality is that teachers can't teach effectively if their students are not able to focus on learning.
+One thing more important than what you teach is who you teach.
+Knowing and understanding your students emotionally can yield tremendous relational dividends.
+Trauma occurring in the early years can have a substantial impact on an adolescent's social-emotional development, academic performance, and behavior.
+This session will provide necessary knowledge to become a trauma-responsive educator and empower students healing from trauma.
+50% of any interaction with a student is you.
 Students cannot learn effectively when they are burdened by the effects of trauma and poverty.
 Craig’s trademark slogan, GED to PHD is a concrete paradigm that educators should never give up on any student.

 The school-to-prison pipeline is one of our nation’s most formidable challenges.
 It refers to the trend of directly referring students to law enforcement for committing certain offenses at school or creating conditions under which students are more likely to become involved in the criminal justice system, such as excluding them from school.
 It is imperative that educators (1) educate themselves about the “school discipline gap.”
 (2) Help students and colleagues unlearn misperceptions about students from poverty.
 (3) Continue reaching out to low-income families even when they appear unresponsive (and without assuming, if they are unresponsive, that we know why).
 (4) Respond when colleagues stereotype poor students and/or parents.
 (5) Fight to keep low-income students from being assigned unjustly to special education or low academic tracks.
 (6) Make curriculum relevant to poor students, drawing on and validating their experiences and intelligences.
 Most important, we must consider how our own class biases affect our interactions with and expectations of our students.
 Craig’s trademark slogan, GED to PHD is a concrete paradigm that educators should never give up on any student.